 Altierus accepts appropriate credits transferred from the College Level Examination Program (CLEP), DANTES subject testing, and certain other professional certification examination programs.
-Contact the campus Academic Dean for the current list of approved exams and minimum scores required for transfer.
+Contact the Campus Director or Academic Dean for the current list of approved exams and minimum scores required for transfer.